Turquoise at a Glance

 In crystal healing traditions, Turquoise is considered a master healer for the physical body.

-- ◆It is associated with strengthening the immune system, supporting nutrient absorption, and reducing acidity and inflammation.
+- ◆It's associated with strengthening the immune system, supporting nutrient absorption, and reducing acidity and inflammation.

-- ◆Practitioners recommend Turquoise for throat and lung issues, including sore throats, allergies, and respiratory infections.
+- ◆Practitioners recommend it for throat and lung issues, including sore throats, allergies, and respiratory infections.

 - ◆The stone is also traditionally used to relieve cramps, ease eye strain, and support the healing of broken bones and torn muscles.

-- ◆In Persian folk medicine, Turquoise was ground into powder and taken internally for various ailments, though this practice is not recommended today.
+- ◆In Persian folk medicine, Turquoise was ground into powder and taken internally for various ailments — not something anyone recommends today.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.